At a Glance

 Late-Onset Central Hypoventilation With Hypothalamic Dysfunction

-Unlike CCHS, this disorder is not caused by a genetic variant.
+Unlike CCHS, this disorder isn't caused by a genetic variant.
 The disorder is also different from OHS because people with late-onset central hypoventilation with hypothalamic dysfunction continue to have breathing problems even after losing weight.

 Idiopathic Central Alveolar Hypoventilation

 Idiopathic central alveolar hypoventilation is insufficient breathing while asleep that has no clear cause or explanation.
-This disorder is not caused by any medical conditions or medication use.
+This disorder isn't caused by any medical conditions or medication use.
 This subtype is also not related to obesity or genetics.
-This disorder is rare and has not been well-studied.
+This disorder is rare and hasn't been well-studied.

-• Obstructive sleep apnea and related symptoms: People with a sleep-related hypoventilation disorder may also have OSA and experience its symptoms, including daytime sleepiness, loud snoring, and making choking sounds while sleeping.
+- Obstructive sleep apnea and related symptoms: People with a hypoventilation disorder may also have OSA and experience its symptoms, including daytime sleepiness, loud snoring, and making choking sounds while sleeping.

-If your health care provider suspects sleep-related hypoventilation, they may begin by giving you a physical exam and discussing your symptoms.
+If your healthcare provider suspects a hypoventilation disorder, they may begin by giving you a physical exam and discussing your symptoms.
 Then they may suggest testing to confirm the diagnosis and rule out other disorders.

 Testing usually involves a sleep study, which reveals details about your breathing and the way your body functions when you sleep.
 A sleep study measures brain activity, breathing patterns, muscle movement, and levels of carbon dioxide and oxygen in the bloodstream.